andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 # Setting up Ruby Support

 Zed's Ruby support comes from the [official Ruby extension](https://github.com/zed-extensions/ruby), created by [Vitaly Slobodin](https://bsky.app/profile/vitallium.bsky.social).
-You can enable through `zed: extensions`.
+You can enable it through `zed: extensions`.

 As with all Zed extensions, it is written in Rust.
 Its documentation can be found [here](https://zed.dev/docs/languages/ruby), as part of the official docs.